Pricing cyber-insurance for systems via maturity models: Using the Modelling Framework

 The intention with the following case studies is to show how the model introduced in the previous sections might be applied across a range of potential organizations.
-This flexibility is important for an insurance company who is likely to insure organizations from different industries across a single line of coverage such as cyber-insurance.
+This flexibility is important for an insurance company that is likely to insure organizations from different industries across a single line of coverage such as cyber-insurance.
 We make no claim that the analysis that follows represents the optimal security posture for the different industry groups, which would of course require a thorough analysis of their precise systems and operational practices.
 Rather, the following analyses should be considered as stylized examples.
-The prototypical organizations are constrained to three departments which prioritise, respectively, confidentiality, integrity and availability.
-As explained in Section~\ref{subsec:describing-organizations}, integrity may be considered as the intersection of criticality and sensitivity.
+The prototypical organizations are constrained to three departments which prioritize, respectively, confidentiality, integrity and availability.
+As explained in Section~\ref{subsec:criticality-sensitivity}, integrity may be considered as the intersection of criticality and sensitivity.
+For expositional simplicity, only basic features of ERD notation are used as they provide sufficient detail for demonstrating the use of the model in the case studies.
+This does not preclude the use of richer notation to describe complex real-world organizations such as those with delicate intellectual property considerations, for example.
 The organizational departments are \emph{entities}, which sit in the operations layer of the entity relationship diagram.
 Each department has an associated \emph{entity} in the systems layer, connected by an \emph{entity} in the service layer.
 The interaction between each \emph{entity} is described by \emph{relationships}. \emph{Attributes} convey descriptions or details of the entities or relationships that are important for the maturity assessment.
 This allows for potential attack surfaces to be quickly identified with a cursory read of the ERD for each organization.

 In each of the case studies, both a maturity assessment and a computation of premia is required.
 We provide these in some, though not complete, detail for the case of \emph{online retail} and remark that similar analyses can be established for each of \emph{consumer bank} and \emph{pharmaceuticals manufacture}, the details of which are, for brevity, elided.